Sports physicals

 Note that sports physicals can be kept on file for one year, although you may complete a new PPE form each season.
 Any time your child experiences health changes, you should take them to the doctor to make sure it’s still safe for them to play sports.

-Where to get a sports physical
+Where do you get a sports physical?

 Get care